The Coca-Cola Company (NYSE:KO) Shares Sold by Versant Capital Management Inc

-Versant Capital Management Inc lessened its holdings in The Coca-Cola Company (NYSE:KO) by 20.1% during the first quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
+Versant Capital Management Inc cut its holdings in The Coca-Cola Company (NYSE:KO) by 20.1% in the 1st quarter, according to its most recent 13F filing with the SEC.
 The firm owned 2,507 shares of the company’s stock after selling 630 shares during the period.
-Versant Capital Management Inc’s holdings in The Coca-Cola were worth $132,000 as of its most recent SEC filing.
+Versant Capital Management Inc’s holdings in The Coca-Cola were worth $132,000 as of its most recent filing with the SEC.

-Several other hedge funds have also modified their holdings of the company.
-OLD Mission Capital LLC purchased a new stake in The Coca-Cola during the 3rd quarter worth $244,000.
-Jeppson Wealth Management LLC purchased a new stake in The Coca-Cola during the 3rd quarter worth $239,000.
-Paces Ferry Wealth Advisors LLC purchased a new stake in The Coca-Cola during the 3rd quarter worth $81,000.
-Kathmere Capital Management LLC purchased a new stake in The Coca-Cola during the 3rd quarter worth $139,000.
-Finally, Bay Colony Advisory Group Inc d b a Bay Colony Advisors increased its stake in The Coca-Cola by 16.5% during the 3rd quarter.
-Bay Colony Advisory Group Inc d b a Bay Colony Advisors now owns 9,741 shares of the company’s stock worth $481,000 after buying an additional 1,378 shares during the period.
-65.99% of the stock is currently owned by institutional investors and hedge funds.
+Several other hedge funds and other institutional investors have also bought and sold shares of KO.
+Calamos Wealth Management LLC boosted its stake in The Coca-Cola by 1.5% during the 1st quarter.
+Calamos Wealth Management LLC now owns 162,993 shares of the company’s stock valued at $8,591,000 after purchasing an additional 2,339 shares during the period.
+Flagship Harbor Advisors LLC boosted its stake in The Coca-Cola by 9.1% during the 4th quarter.
+Flagship Harbor Advisors LLC now owns 29,864 shares of the company’s stock valued at $1,638,000 after purchasing an additional 2,492 shares during the period.
+Liberty One Investment Management LLC boosted its stake in The Coca-Cola by 4.8% during the 1st quarter.
+Liberty One Investment Management LLC now owns 318,360 shares of the company’s stock valued at $16,781,000 after purchasing an additional 14,617 shares during the period.
+AE Wealth Management LLC boosted its stake in The Coca-Cola by 0.8% during the 4th quarter.
+AE Wealth Management LLC now owns 357,040 shares of the company’s stock valued at $19,580,000 after purchasing an additional 2,918 shares during the period.
+Finally, Hyman Charles D boosted its stake in The Coca-Cola by 2.5% during the 4th quarter.
+Hyman Charles D now owns 258,333 shares of the company’s stock valued at $14,167,000 after purchasing an additional 6,201 shares during the period.
+65.99% of the stock is owned by institutional investors and hedge funds.

-In other news, insider Nikolaos Koumettis sold 30,000 shares of the business’s stock in a transaction that occurred on Thursday, April 22nd.
-The shares were sold at an average price of $54.81, for a total transaction of $1,644,300.00.
-Following the sale, the insider now owns 145,011 shares in the company, valued at $7,948,052.91.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-Also, CEO James Quincey sold 110,000 shares of the business’s stock in a transaction that occurred on Friday, April 23rd.
+In related news, CEO James Quincey sold 110,000 shares of the stock in a transaction dated Friday, April 23rd.
 The shares were sold at an average price of $54.48, for a total transaction of $5,992,800.00.
-Following the sale, the chief executive officer now owns 266,718 shares in the company, valued at approximately $14,530,796.64.
+Following the completion of the sale, the chief executive officer now owns 266,718 shares in the company, valued at approximately $14,530,796.64.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at the SEC website.
+Also, insider Nikolaos Koumettis sold 60,000 shares of the stock in a transaction dated Monday, March 29th.
+The stock was sold at an average price of $53.30, for a total transaction of $3,198,000.00.
+Following the sale, the insider now owns 145,011 shares of the company’s stock, valued at approximately $7,729,086.30.
 The disclosure for this sale can be found here.
-Insiders sold a total of 220,501 shares of company stock worth $11,883,380 over the last quarter.
-Insiders own 1.01% of the company’s stock.
+In the last 90 days, insiders sold 220,501 shares of company stock valued at $11,883,380.
+Corporate insiders own 1.01% of the company’s stock.

-The Coca-Cola (NYSE:KO) last issued its quarterly earnings results on Sunday, April 18th.
-The company reported $0.55 earnings per share for the quarter, topping analysts’ consensus estimates of $0.50 by $0.05.
-The company had revenue of $9 billion during the quarter, compared to analyst estimates of $8.58 billion.
+The Coca-Cola (NYSE:KO) last released its earnings results on Sunday, April 18th.
+The company reported $0.55 EPS for the quarter, beating the Thomson Reuters’ consensus estimate of $0.50 by $0.05.
 The Coca-Cola had a net margin of 24.90% and a return on equity of 41.37%.
-The business’s revenue for the quarter was up 4.7% compared to the same quarter last year.
-During the same period in the prior year, the business posted $0.51 EPS.
-Equities research analysts forecast that The Coca-Cola Company will post 1.88 EPS for the current year.
+The firm had revenue of $9 billion during the quarter, compared to analysts’ expectations of $8.58 billion.
+During the same period in the prior year, the company earned $0.51 EPS.
+The business’s quarterly revenue was up 4.7% compared to the same quarter last year.
+Sell-side analysts predict that The Coca-Cola Company will post 1.88 EPS for the current fiscal year.

-The firm also recently announced a quarterly dividend, which will be paid on Thursday, July 1st.
-Investors of record on Tuesday, June 15th will be issued a $0.42 dividend.
-The ex-dividend date is Monday, June 14th.
+The firm also recently disclosed a quarterly dividend, which will be paid on Thursday, July 1st.
+Stockholders of record on Tuesday, June 15th will be paid a $0.42 dividend.
 This represents a $1.68 dividend on an annualized basis and a dividend yield of 3.11%.
-The Coca-Cola’s payout ratio is currently 79.62%.
+The ex-dividend date of this dividend is Monday, June 14th.
+The Coca-Cola’s dividend payout ratio is 79.62%.

-KO has been the subject of several research analyst reports.
-Deutsche Bank Aktiengesellschaft downgraded shares of The Coca-Cola from a “buy” rating to a “hold” rating and dropped their target price for the stock from $57.00 to $55.00 in a research report on Tuesday, January 5th.
-Guggenheim downgraded shares of The Coca-Cola from a “buy” rating to a “neutral” rating in a research report on Tuesday, January 5th.
-Sanford C. Bernstein initiated coverage on shares of The Coca-Cola in a research report on Tuesday, January 19th.
-They issued an “outperform” rating and a $58.00 target price for the company.
-Morgan Stanley boosted their target price on shares of The Coca-Cola from $55.00 to $60.00 and gave the stock an “overweight” rating in a research report on Monday, April 26th.
-Finally, Wolfe Research started coverage on shares of The Coca-Cola in a research report on Monday, April 12th.
+A number of research firms have issued reports on KO.
+Credit Suisse Group reissued a “buy” rating and set a $60.00 target price on shares of The Coca-Cola in a research note on Wednesday, April 21st.
+Guggenheim lowered shares of The Coca-Cola from a “buy” rating to a “neutral” rating in a research note on Tuesday, January 5th.
+JPMorgan Chase & Co. lowered shares of The Coca-Cola from an “overweight” rating to a “neutral” rating and set a $55.00 price target for the company. in a research note on Thursday, January 7th.
+Evercore ISI upped their price target on shares of The Coca-Cola from $60.00 to $63.00 and gave the stock an “outperform” rating in a research note on Tuesday, April 20th.
+Finally, Wolfe Research initiated coverage on shares of The Coca-Cola in a research note on Monday, April 12th.
 They issued a “peer perform” rating for the company.
-One investment analyst has rated the stock with a sell rating, three have assigned a hold rating and eight have assigned a buy rating to the company’s stock.
-The Coca-Cola presently has an average rating of “Buy” and a consensus target price of $57.69.
+One research analyst has rated the stock with a sell rating, three have issued a hold rating and eight have given a buy rating to the stock.
+The company has an average rating of “Buy” and a consensus price target of $57.69.

 The Coca-Cola Company, a beverage company, manufactures, markets, and sells various nonalcoholic beverages worldwide.
 The company provides sparkling soft drinks; water, enhanced water, and sports drinks; juice, dairy, and plantÂ-based beverages; tea and coffee; and energy drinks.
 It also offers beverage concentrates and syrups, as well as fountain syrups to fountain retailers, such as restaurants and convenience stores.